BYU-AUVSI/ugv_auto_drive/README.md

 # UGV Autonomous Drive
+2019-2020:

 Changed to Arduino Nano for simplicity of use.
-Using HC-12 as antenna, and a UBLOX NEO-M8N for GPS signal.
+Using HC-12 as antenna (need to check if actually compliant with competition guidelines, 2019 team said something about not being FCC compliant), and a UBLOX NEO-M8N for GPS signal.
 We are using the Arduino TinyGPS++ and the pre-installed SoftwareSerial libraries.

 HC-12 antenna settings:
 - to change settings connect ground to "set" pin on antenna